 - Serve warm with butter and maple syrup.

-These sound amazing Alicia!!
-It gets me so excited for fall!
-Thank you so much for sharing this recipe!
 For more yummy recipes from Alicia, check out The Baker Upstairs.